 PhD in Nutritional Sciences/Nutritional Biochemistry from University of Arizona, Tucosn, AZ

-MD in Medicine and Surgery from Cairo University, Cairo
+MD in Medical Bachelor and Bachelor of Surgery (MBBCH) from Cairo University, Cairo

 Nutrition assessment, diagnoses and interventions, public health nutrition and translational research.
 Nutrient signaling and biochemical pathways; nutrition in cancer prevention, diagnosis, monitoring and control. mTOR signal transduction.
 Metabolomics and biomarkers in chronic diseases.
 Untargeted metabolomics and exposomics.